ElamC/spot-app/README.md

 Contributions are always welcome!

-Feel free to take on any issue that's currently open and resolve any that you would enjoy working on, even if it happens to be low priority.
+Feel free to take on any issue that's currently open.

 ## License